HR-CMGT/PRG06-vue-workshop/README.md

 ## Kickstarting the app

-We now have an App class, but no instance.
-We have to instantiate our app in `index.ts`. *The entry file of an application is configured in `webpack.config.js`.*
+Now that we have an App class, we can instantiate it in `index.ts`. *The entry file of an application is configured in `webpack.config.js`.*

 **index.html**
 ```